QihongWu2005/high-z-quasars-hubble-diagram/README.md

 # high-z-quasars-hubble-diagram

 This is a Python implementation of using quasars as standard candles described in "Quasars as standard candles III.
 Validation of a new sample for cosmological studies", A&A 2020, and "A Hubble Diagram for Quasars", 2015.
 The catalog used in this script is available at http://cdsarc.u-strasbg.fr/viz-bin/cat/J/A+A/642/A150.
-The

 Below code is a step-by-step instruction of how researchers establish the hubble diagram for quasars at high redshift:
 1. Perform a linear fit on the UV and X-ray flux data to find the log-linear relationship.